Making government & politics more accountable & transparent

 - Unprecedented secrecy in the Senate on health care bill is bad for democracy - The road to rebuilding public trust in Congress is paved with transparency and accountability to constituents, not secrecy.
 Every U.S. Senator should insist upon regular order, not sacrifice openness on the altar of naked legislative power.

 Latest from the blog

 The Sunlight Foundation is a national, nonpartisan, nonprofit organization that uses the tools of civic tech, open data, policy analysis and journalism to make our government and politics more accountable and transparent to all.
 Our vision is to use technology to enable more complete, equitable and effective democratic participation.
-Our overarching goal is to achieve changes in the law to require real-time, online transparency for all government information, with a special focus on the political money flow and who tries to influence government and how government responds.
+Our overarching goal is to achieve changes in the law to require real-time, online transparency for government information.
 And, our work focuses on the local, state, federal and international levels.

 As government grows ever-more complex, and as the flow of political money becomes more perverse, we will all need better and more creative tools to ensure that democracy thrives.